 So we have these girls who trick the adults into thinking they’re perfect but actually they are horrible: a sexist variation on the trickster archetype.
 The reason this is sexist is because the prevalence of these girls suggests, to widely-read kids that:

 - Only girls are able to pull this particular trick off

 - Boys are all surface and no depth — boys speak their minds and you always know exactly what you’re going to get.

 - Girls are basically liars.

 - The worst girls are the prettiest ones.
 And by ‘pretty’ I mean the girls with the most feminine accoutrements.
-The more feminine a girl is, the more likely she is to be fake underneath.
+The more feminine a girl is, the more likely she is to be fake underneath, in a direct correlation.

 Boy Tricksters, Girly-girl Tricksters

 There are plenty of boy tricksters but they are presented in a completely different way.